bldl/emplace-spidermonkey/README.md

   </details>

-  If the key was not present in the map, set the new value and then return it.
+  ### step 5 & 6 - insert the new key value pair

   ```
   5. Set e.[[Value]] to value.
   6. Return e.[[Value]].
   ```

+  If the key was not present in the map, set the new key-value pair and then return the value.

+  **use a standard built-in `set` operation, and return `value`**

   <details>
     <summary>Solution</summary>